bakaqc/java-subject/LAB211/README.md

-## Java Subject
+## LAB211
-- These are Java courses at FPT Quy Nhon University AI Campus
+- This is LAB211 courses at FPT Quy Nhon University AI Campus
 <br>

 ## Table of Contents
-- PRO192
-- LAB211
+- Assignments
-- CSD201
+- Labs
-- PRJ301
+- Query SQL